gedger/alltimeSeasons/README.md

 In theory that's all.
 However, although I have done this on my own system I haven't actually followed these instructions on a clean install to confirm they work.
 If you try you may well be the first.
 If you find a problem then please let me know and I'll do my best to correct it.

+NOTE: This will only work with weewx V4.00 and later